xiaozongyang/VictoriaLogs/docs/victorialogs/querying/vlogscli.md

 `vlogscli` shows the actually executed query on the next line after the query input prompt.
 This helps debugging issues related to incorrectly written queries.

 The next line after the query input prompt also shows the query duration.
+It shows the duration the query took to execute until the first response byte.
+It doesn't include the time needed to send the request to the server and receive the response from the server.
 This helps debugging and optimizing slow queries.

 Query execution can be interrupted at any time by pressing `Ctrl+C`.